Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-wptt/use-case.md

 ##### Walking the tree

 To expand the local method to capture the whole weighted planar tree, we need a method to move from
 $\Gamma_v$ to a child while recording this descent.
+This method follows the balanced parentheses strategy developed by Munaro and Raman {cite:p}`munroSuccinctRepresentationBalanced2001`.
 We will descend the tree in a depth-first order.
 Annotating each local linearization with four sets of delimiters that indicate the change in depth in the tree.
 Each delimiter also communicates extra information about the subtree it is delimiting.
 The four sets of delimiters are as follows:

 - $\LB\RB$: Corresponds to a half open stick and is interpreted as a twist vector for a rational tangle.
 Note that, to align with the traditional notation, the twist vector is written in depth